-- The customer; - The customer's legal or authorized representative;

-- When the customer is a minor child or is incapacitated, someone acting responsibly for the customer.
+- The customer; - The customer's legal or authorized representative; - An adult who is in the customer's MAGI Budget Group (MA602D); - When the customer is a minor child or is incapacitated, someone acting responsibly for the customer.

 The application may be signed in writing, by electronic signature, or by a recorded voice signature.